teosssss/First-practical-work/README.md

 # First-practical-work
-First practical work for massive computing UC3M
+python image filter for the course massive computing at UC3M